-A new tank to support the facility's shark and ray breeding programme will also be added, as well a cylindrical tank to make it easier for visitors to observe some of the more delicate creatures close up.
+A new tank to support the facility's shark and ray breeding programme has also be added, as well a cylindrical tank to make it easier for visitors to observe some of the more delicate creatures close up.

 In addition, the funding has enabled improvement to the interpretation around the aquarium, and visitors should notice a few new digital displays that will help give a deeper understanding of the Moray Firth's amazing coast and marine life.